DavinciDreams/Tasky-2.0/README.md

 ## Troubleshooting

 - Terminal doesn’t open on execute: ensure Gemini/Claude CLIs are installed and on PATH.
-- MCP tasks not visible in app: verify both processes point to the same `TASKY_TASKS_PATH`.
+- MCP tasks not visible in app: verify both processes point to the same `TASKY_DB_PATH`.
 - Dates display incorrectly: confirm your local timezone; storage persists ISO strings and the app rehydrates to `Date`.

 ## License

-MIT